box/developer.box.com/content/guides/metadata/cascades/index.md

 ---
-rank: 3
+rank: 4
 alias_paths: []
 ---

-# Metadata Cascade Policies
+# Metadata cascade policies

 A Metadata Cascade Policy describes automatic cascading behavior for a [Metadata Instance][instance] on a folder, allowing the metadata to